minhtuan0201/Kaggle/README.md

-This is the place to store RMD files for attending several interesting projects on Kaggle.
+This is the place to store Rmd files for attending several interesting projects on Kaggle.

+tuan.trancaominh@hotmail.com